sychan/kb_sdk_docs/source/tutorial/implement.rst

 Return to ``test/module_nameImpl_server_test.py`` and add tests for the functionality we just added above.

 Set ``min_length`` to a value that filters out some contigs but not others.
 In our case, our FASTA only has 2 sequences of lenths 4969811 and 161613.
 An in-between minimum could be 200000.
+To test the upper end, a minimum could be 100000 and a maximum could be 400000

 We would expect to keep 1 contig and filter out the other.